 Certificate Programs.
-A number of certificate programs are offered by various academic units or programs on campus (see "Certificate Programs Offered at ASU Main, East, and West," page 17).
+A number of certificate programs are offered by various academic units or programs on campus (see "ASU Graduate Degrees," page 12).

 Research Programs.
 ASU continues to advance as a major research institution.
 The Office of the Vice Provost for Research provides leadership in obtaining external funding and in coordinating and administering sponsored projects.
 Many graduate students receive financial support and gain first-hand experience as they participate with faculty members in carrying out these research projects.